Fast pseudorandom quantum state generators via inflationary quantum gates: Results

 \subsection{Our contributions}

-The principal conclusions of this paper are that: \begin{itemize} \item Due to polynomial tails in the stay-probability for weight-$1$ Pauli strings, 2-qubit-gate-based random quantum circuits of depth ${\cal O}(\log n)$ {\it cannot} produce pseudorandom states. \item Reaching pseudorandom quantum states with ${\cal O}(\log n)$-depth circuits becomes possible if one employs circuits comprised of special universal $3$-qubit gates or 2-qudit gates with local Hilbert space dimension $d\ge 3$ and $d$ prime.
-These gates, which we refer to as {\it inflationary quantum} (IQ) gates, both expand and proliferate Pauli strings. \end{itemize} These conclusions are built on the intuition gained from our work in Ref.~\cite{cipher-paper} on classical ciphers based on reversible circuits of $\log n$ depth, which we translate to the problem of information scrambling by quantum circuits.
+The principal conclusions of this paper are that: \begin{itemize} \item Due to polynomial tails in the stay-probability for weight-$1$ Pauli strings, 2-qubit-gate-based random quantum circuits of depth ${\cal O}(\log n)$ cannot produce pseudorandom states. \item Reaching pseudorandom quantum states with ${\cal O}(\log n)$-depth circuits becomes possible if one employs circuits comprised of special universal $3$-qubit gates or 2-qudit gates with local Hilbert space dimension $d\ge 3$ and $d$ prime.
+These gates, which we refer to as `inflationary quantum gates', or IQ gates, both expand and proliferate Pauli strings. \end{itemize} These conclusions are built on the intuition gained from our work in Ref.~\cite{cipher-paper} on classical ciphers based on reversible circuits of $\log n$ depth, which we translate to the problem of information scrambling by quantum circuits.
 The polynomial tails in the probability distribution of weight-$1$ strings also occur in random reversible classical circuits and it is the elimination of these tails that required the structured design of our $\log n$-depth classical cipher.
 This design involves a permutation $\hat P$ expressed as a $3$-stage circuit $\hat P=\hat L_r\;\hat N\;\hat L_l$, with each stage represented by tree-structured reversible classical circuits built out of 3-bit permutations (gates), which enable universal classical computing.
-(The wiring of tree-structured circuits is described in the Methods Sec.~\ref{sec:appendix-tree-structure}.)
+(The wiring of tree-structured circuits is described in the `Tree-structured circuits' discussion in the Methods section.)
 The bookends $\hat L_{l,r}$ are comprised of $\log_2 n$ layers of special (classical) linear inflationary gates, that flip at least two output bits upon flipping a single input.
-The implementation of inflationary gates in string space eliminates the stay probability of weight-1 strings and accelerates the spreading of their effect across the $n$ bitlines of the circuit.~\footnote{The tree structure mimics a system of infinite dimension, and when combined with the inflationary property of the gates, ensures that the weight of the strings grows exponentially with the depth or number of layers of gates.} These inflationary stages flank a reversible circuit $\hat N$, comprised of $\log_3 n$ layers of (classical) nonlinear gates that maximize production of (Pauli)-string entropy.
+The implementation of inflationary gates in string space eliminates the stay probability of weight-1 strings and accelerates the spreading of their effect across the $n$ bitlines of the circuit.
+These inflationary stages flank a reversible circuit $\hat N$, comprised of $\log_3 n$ layers of (classical) nonlinear gates that maximize production of (Pauli)-string entropy.
 As argued in Ref.~\cite{cipher-paper}, the 3-stage circuit realizes a $\log n$-depth cipher that satisfies the necessary (and we conjecture sufficient) conditions for pseudorandomness.
+[We note that the tree structure mimics a system of infinite dimension and, when combined with the inflationary property of the gates, ensures that the weight of the strings grows exponentially with the depth or number of layers of gates.]